uber-archive/jetstream-ios/README.md

 ## License

-Jetstream is released under the MIT license.
-See LICENSE file for more info.
+Jetstream is available under the MIT license.
+See the LICENSE file for more info.